Waseem-Abbas/envato-script/README.md

 - Launch the script in your browser and start downloading

 ### Contributing
-Contributions are always welcomed.
+Contributions are always welcomed and I would love it if you could help in the design part.
+I'm so bad with front-end stuffs.
 I'm just learning this API so I really don't know everything it offers.
 Send me a pull request if you feel like helping.

 Stay golden.